Anirudh-lone-wolf/G1B5_DSA_Graded-Coding-Assignment-2_Question-1/README.md

 * Concepts :
    * <b>DSA</b> - Data Structures and Algorithms (DSA) is a fundamental part of Computer Science that teaches you how to think and solve complex problems systematically.
 Using the right data structure and algorithm makes your program run faster, especially when working with lots of data.
    * <b>Stack</b> - Stack is a linear data structure that follows a particular order in which the operations are performed.
 The order may be LIFO(Last In First Out) or FILO(First In Last Out).
 LIFO implies that the element that is inserted last, comes out first and FILO implies that the element that is inserted first, comes out last.
-   * <b>Binary Search Trees</b> - A Binary Search Tree is a data structure used in computer science for organizing and storing data in a sorted manner.
-Each node in a Binary Search Tree has at most two children, a left child and a right child, with the left child containing values less than the parent node and the right child containing values greater than the parent node.
-This hierarchical structure allows for efficient searching, insertion, and deletion operations on the data stored in the tree.